ClaudiuBrandabur/ZeroToHero2018/4 Java/4_9 Servlets 1/Day1/Code/servlet-app/README.md

 10. Upload List_of_people.csv located inside resources folder.

-11. Click Upload CSV button.
+11. Click Upload CSV button.nu

 12. Check the browser and the tomcat console to see the result.